Payero/PhotoMerger/README.md

   such as the properties could not be retrieved
 * Displays a window with the name of the potential duplicate files for review if desired
+* Allows you to see all the properties of a single file using the "Props.
+Viewer" This feature is present even though it has not been tested that much

 ## Build
 The project uses old school ant to build and create the jar file.
 The jar file